Court denies passenger’s release from DOD quarantine facility

 Assistant Attorney General Sandra Miller asked the court to dismiss the complaint, arguing the court has no jurisdiction over the case as Lang is being held in a DOD quarantine facility.

-Three others have since won their cases after the court ruled that the Department of Public Health and Social Services failed to let arriving passengers know of their due process rights.
+Three others have since won their cases after the court ruled that the Department of Public Health and Social Services failed to inform arriving passengers of their due process rights to seek a court order releasing them from quarantine.

 On Sunday, Gov. Lou Leon Guerrero released an executive order clarifying the quarantine rules, but it does not change the 14-day quarantine unless a traveler gets a court order to be released early.